Counties 1 Southern South: Season 2015–16

 The 2015–16 Southern Counties South consists of twelve teams; four each from Dorset, Somerset and Wiltshire.
 The season started on 12 September 2015 and ended on 23 April 2016.

-Participating teams
+Participating teams and locations

 Eight of the twelve teams participated in last season's competition.
-The 2014–15 champions Swanage & Wareham and runners up Salisbury (who won their playoff game) were promoted to the South West 1 East while Supermarine and Corsham were both relegated to Dorset & Wilts 1 North.
+The 2014–15 champions Swanage & Wareham and runner-up Salisbury (who won their play-off game) were promoted to the South West 1 East while Supermarine and Corsham were both relegated to Dorset & Wilts 1 North.
 Royal Wootton Bassett were level transferred from Southern Counties North.